TheDoctor200/3AMs-Apps/README.md

 ## Note

 To all customers who bought these apps, here are the downloads for both ZTwitch and ATube in the latest release section.
 Please give this a star to get more attention.
-A maintainer is needed for the apps.

 **Important:** Microsoft will **never** refund this, so you are in a fraud, losing money.
-I tried everything I could to get my money back, including sending screenshots, but it was impossible.
-I am very upset, which is why I made this page.
-I still hope to get my money back.